dchung07/grocery_store/README.md

     -> For convenience when removing an item from the cart, instantly create the modal

     -> Send session to the checkout page.

+    -> only allow quantity max to be up to the in_stock value of the item

+    -> Finish Aesthetic Layout of cart information in the checkout page.